-It was a busy night in Los Angeles, and I was the chief trauma resident at a level I trauma center in a busy urban medical center.
+It was a busy night in Los Angeles, and I was the chief trauma resident at a level I trauma center.
 We had patients coming in with grave blunt and penetrating injuries.
-The scene, as it was every night, was out of a scene from Bosnia or Syria.
+The scene, as it was every night, was that of something you would see in Bosnia or Syria.
 We all had to do our best to save lives.
-Although there was a significant graded responsibility, all residents in our team actively treated patients and tried, heroically, to save some of these injured.
-There was one instance of a patient who had a fairly “simple” gunshot wound to the abdomen.
-He was evaluated by one of the junior year residents, seen by an attending and taken to the operating room.
-I was in another operating room dealing with a catastrophic penetrating injury to the neck and chest.
-I was told that the resident had brought this patient up.
-I changed rooms while others were working on the chest injury patients to see if I can guide and help.
-The patient had already been brought up, his abdomen opened and repairs done.
-You have to understand that when and abdomen is open, all else is covered.
+All of the residents and attending physicians treated patients and tried, heroically, to save some of those injured.
+There was one patient with a relatively “simple” gunshot wound to the abdomen.
+He was evaluated and taken to the operating room.
+I was in another operating room dealing with a catastrophic injury to the neck and chest.
+As the others closed up the patient, I learned of another patient.
+I switched rooms to help, but his abdomen had already been opened, and repairs were done.
+You have to understand that when the abdomen is open, all else is covered.
 You cannot see the patient.
-Even the skin is covered with a yellowish “saran wrap” type sticker that protects against infections.
-So, the abdomen was opened and all I could see were the internal organs.
-All went well and I let the junior residents close up.
-I told them that I will dictate the operation.
-I took my gown off and started dictating on the phone in the operating room about the procedure.
-I started by saying this was a “22 year Caucasian male….”.
+Even the skin is covered to protect against infection.
+So, all I could see was the internal organs.
+All went well, and I let the junior residents close up.
+I told them that I would dictate the operation.
+As I began saying, this was a “22-year-old Caucasian male….”.
 One of the residents interjected, and I shall never forget, said: “Boss, this guy is African-American”!
-All this time I was looking in the confines of this patient’s internal structures and I did not know if he was black or white or yellow or any other color.
+I was looking in the confines of this patient’s internal structures and did not know the color of his skin.